 THE NEEDLES, dangerous rocks on the west coast of the Isle of Wight, are protected by a lighthouse, group-occulting, white, red and green every twenty seconds.
 The visibility is fourteen miles.
 The tower shows two eclipses of two seconds each; the light between eclipses is two seconds and between groups fourteen seconds.
 Group-occulting means a steady light, with a group of two or more eclipses at regular intervals.

-THIS is one of an increasingly numerous class of vessel constructed in recent years for all long haul routes.
+A description of one of an increasingly numerous class of vessel constructed in recent years for all long haul routes.
 She has several interesting points; in particular, high power arranged on a single screw, and a special hull-form with a curiously raking bow.
-Known as the Maier-form, the latter is primarily intended to increase speed, without increase of power, and to improve the weatherworthy qualities.
 The Nora Maersk belongs to a fleet of twenty-eight steamers and sixteen motor-ships under the control of a well-known Danish shipowner, Mr. A. P. Moller.
-Completed in September, 1934, she has a deadweight tonnage of 9,300, and a gross tonnage of 8,225, her dimensions being 450 feet length between perpendiculars, by 58 feet by 39 feet depth.
-When fully loaded she draws 26 ft 5 in of water.